 I’m also thrilled that Red Dirt Ramblings won the Garden Writers Association’s Gold Award for Best Electronic Writing in 2014.
 Better Homes and Gardens named RDR one of its Top Ten Gardening Blogs in 2014, and Southern Living magazine named me one of its 30 Bloggers to Follow in 2015 and 2016.
 All I can say is I’m humbled and thank you.

 I’m also Catholic, and I’ve been published in The Sooner Catholic, our state Catholic newspaper.
 Thanks for visiting my little patch of heaven in the red dirt state.
 I hope you’ll come again soon.
-You can find me on Twitter, Instagram, and Facebook.
+You can also find me on Instagram, and Facebook.
 Please stop by and comment or ask a question whenever you like.
 I love hearing from you.
-My email address is email@example.com.
+My email address is firstname.lastname@example.org.